visanuwan/cresil/README.md

-# CReSIL - Construction based Rolling-circle-amplification for eccDNA Sequence Identification and Location
+# CReSIL - Construction-based Rolling-circle amplification for eccDNA Sequence Identification and Location

 A tool for detecting eccDNA from Nanopore reads